Embolization for Brain Aneurysm

 The procedure usually takes about 1 to 2 hours.
 In general, you can expect the following:

-You will be given medicine (anesthesia) to stop you from feeling pain during the procedure.
+You will be given medicine (anesthesia).
+This is to stop you from feeling pain during the procedure.
 You may be given general anesthesia.
-This puts you into a state like a deep sleep through the procedure.
-Or you may be given sedation with local anesthesia instead.
+This puts you into a state like a deep sleep.
+Or you may be given sedation with local anesthesia.
 Sedation makes you relaxed and sleepy.
 Local anesthesia numbs the areas to be worked on.

-For the procedure, a long, thin tube (catheter) is used.
-A small cut (incision) is made at the site where the catheter will be inserted.
-This is most often in the groin.
-The catheter is then passed through the incision and placed into an artery in the groin.
-The catheter is moved up through the artery to the brain.
+The procedure is done with a long, thin tube (catheter).
+The healthcare provider makes a small cut (incision) at the site where the catheter will be inserted.
+This is most often an artery in the groin.
+The provider passes the catheter put into the incision and places it into the artery in the groin.
+The catheter is moved through the artery all the way up to the brain.

-X-ray dye is sent through the catheter.
-This makes it easier to see the artery and catheter on X-ray images.
-The catheter's movement can be seen on a video monitor.
+The provider sends X-ray dye through the catheter.
+The dye makes it easier to see the artery and catheter on X-ray images.
+The catheter's movement can be seen on a video screen.

-The catheter is used to place a substance into the aneurysm.
-The substance may be thin metal coils, or specialized particles or liquid.
+The provider uses the catheter to place metal coils, liquid, or special particles into the aneurysm.
 This causes a blood clot to form in the aneurysm.
 This clot seals the aneurysm and prevents it from bleeding.

 After your procedure

 You’ll need to lie still for 4 to 6 hours after the procedure.
-Pressure may be applied to the site to help reduce the risk of bleeding.
+Pressure may be applied to the site in your groin.
+This is to help reduce the risk of bleeding.
 Once you are stable, you’ll be moved to a hospital room.
 You may need to stay in the hospital overnight if the aneurysm was not yet ruptured.
 If the aneurysm ruptured and caused a stroke, you will stay in the hospital until you recover.
 This may be for 1 to 4 weeks.
-It depends on how much damage the aneurysm caused.
-While you’re in the hospital, more imaging tests will be done.
-They will show exactly where the substance was put in the aneurysm.
+It depends on how much harm the aneurysm caused to your brain.
+While you’re in the hospital, you will have more imaging tests.
+They will show the coils, particles, or liquid in the aneurysm.
 The tests also help check that there is no more bleeding.

 Risks and possible complications

 All procedures have some risk.
-Possible risks of embolization include:
+Risks of this procedure include:

 Bruising, bleeding, or infection at the catheter insertion site